Chicken and Rice with Mushrooms

 What Are the Best Mushrooms to Use in this Recipe?

-For starters, they’re portobello mushrooms that haven’t reached their full maturity.
+For this chicken and rice with mushrooms dinner, you can use your personal favorite mushroom, but I like baby bellas.
+They are portobello mushrooms that haven’t reached their full maturity.
 Baby bellas are more firm and have a hearty and earthy flavor.
-They are quite similar to cremini mushrooms, so go with those if they’re easier to find or if you prefer them.
+They are quite similar to cremini mushrooms, so go with those if they’re easier to find.
+Other great alternatives include portobellos or button mushrooms.

 How to Make Chicken and Rice With Mushrooms

-2. Combine: Set a large oven-safe skillet over medium high heat and melt your butter and olive oil.
+• Prep: Set your oven to preheat to 375˚F. Set a large oven-safe skillet over medium high heat and melt your butter and olive oil.

-5. Bake: Turn off the heat and cover the skillet with a lid.
+• Bake: Turn off the heat and cover the skillet with a lid.
 Bake it in the oven for 30 minutes.
 After 30 minutes, remove the cover and continue to bake for 3 more minutes.

 Chicken and mushrooms sauteing in a pan with rice